Blady-Com/Gate3/README.txt

 Gate3 is limited in scope and does not generate User_Handler callbacks.
 It is just a simple tool to avoid tedious typing.

-Important notice : if you want to generate code for Gtk3, see last paragraph
+Important notice : if you want to generate code for Gtk2, see last paragraph

+Date : August   2016 - v05 release
 Date : January  2013 - v04 release
 Date : December 2013 - minor add-on for Gtk3